Topology-Aware Active Learning on Graphs: Methods

 \subsection{Principled Exploration–Exploitation Balance via BFC}

-As previously discussed, PWLL has a set decay schedule for $\tau$ which controls the tradeoff between exploration and exploitation.
+As previously discussed, PWLL-$\tau$ has a set decay schedule for $\tau$ which controls the tradeoff between exploration and exploitation.
 We instead propose a data-driven BFC metric to decide when to \textit{switch} from exploration to exploitation.
 We assume a fixed $\tau =\tau_0$ to begin and run PWLL as usual, without decaying $\tau_0$.
 At each iteration, PWLL acquires a new point according to the minimum norm acquisition function.
 Similar to the coreset method, we compute BFC between the new acquisition and the current set of all labeled points.
 This yields a data-driven metric indicating how explored the dataset is.

-When the metric is close to $-2$, this indicates the current acquisition is not ``close'' to any other points (as measured by BFC), and PWLL should continue exploring.
+When the metric is close to $-2$, this indicates the current acquisition is not ``close'' to any other points (as measured by BFC, see Definition \ref{def:bfc}), and PWLL should continue exploring.
 However, once exploration is complete, the acquisitions will get closer to one another, and BFC will increase.
-Assume the graph on the dataset is built using k-Nearest Neighbors (kNN).
-The following argument provides a quantitative bound on when acquisitions are still far enough apart to continue exploring:
+Assuming a kNN graph, the following argument provides a quantitative bound on when acquisitions are still far enough apart to continue exploring: